 AZentertain: Arizona Gold Rush

-Hunt for Gold and Legends of the Santa Catalinas
+Hunt for Gold and Legends in the Santa Catalina Mountains

 By Robert Zucker

 The Arizona Gold Rush is still going on!
 The search for gold in the Santa Catalina Mountains, north of Tucson, Arizona, may have started as early as the 1500s with the expedition of Coronado.

 The arrival of the Spaniards in the 1700s also contributed to the legends of lost Spanish mines and the bullions of gold buried in the Catalina mountains.
 Gold placer deposits in the Cañada del Oro, (Cañon of Gold) which runs through the Catalinas, were well exploited by the Spaniards.